-Remuneration paid during the year to members of the Board of Directors and the Company's senior management (including within this category certain middle managers, consisting of one person at 31 December 2015 and 2014), by item, was as follows:
+Remuneration paid during the year to members of the Board of Directors and the Company's senior management (including within this category the middle manager of the entity who forms part of the Board of Directors) by item, was as follows:

-Thousands of euros
+Thousand s of euros

 Equity-settled share-based payments

-(1 Aaximum nui nber
+(Maximum number

+of theoret ical shares)

+201 1-2016 Progr amme 2014 -2019 Progra mme

+First

+three- Second Third First Second Third

+Attendance Insurance year three-year three-year three-year three-year three-year

+Salaries Fees (2) Other Items (3) premiums period period period (3) period period period

+Board of Directors (1) - 149 - - - - - - - -

+Senior management (1) 338 17 47 - 2,100 2,211 2,196 2,496 2,496 2,496

+- (1) The member of management is also a member of the Board of Directors. - (2) This amount is recognised under "Other operating costs External services Other expenses" in the 2016 income statement (Note15). - (3) On 31 December 2015, the third three-year period of the 2011-2016 Programme expired.
+The Appointments and Remuneration Committee of BME, in its 27 April 2016 meeting, validated the coefficients applicable to the theoretical units convertible into shares assigned to each beneficiary of the third three-year period of the 2011-2016 Programme at 1.5 in the case of the efficiency ratio and 0.8 in the case of total shareholder return (TSR), and established the number of shares deliverable to the Company's senior management at 1,683 shares, worth €47 thousand.
+In May 2016, the Programme was settled through the net delivery, once the withholdings set forth in prevailing tax legislation had been applied, of 976 shares respectively (Notes 4.13).

+Thousands of of euros

+Equity-settled share-based payments

+(Maximum number

-of theoretical shares)
+of theoretical sh ares)

 2011-2016 Programme 2014-2019 Progr Programme

 First

 three- Second Third First Second

-Insurance year three-year three-year three-year three-year
+Attendance Insurance year three-year three-year three-year three-year

-Salaries Per diems (2) Other items (3) premiums period period (3) period period period
+Salaries Fees (2) Other Items (3) premiums period period (3) period period period

 Board of Directors (1) - 156 - - - - - - -

-Senior management(1) 311 12 63 - 2,100 2,211 2,196 2,496 2,496
+Senior management (1) 311 12 63 - 2,100 2,211 2,196 2,496 2,496

-- (1) The member of management is also a member of the Board of Directors. - (2) This amount is recognised under "Other operating costs External services Other expenses" in the 2015 income statement (Note 15). - (3) On 31 December 2014, the second three-year period of the 2011-2016 Programme expired.
-The Appointments and Remuneration Committee, in its 29 April 2015 meeting, validated the coefficients applicable to the theoretical units convertible into shares assigned to each beneficiary of the second three-year period of the 2011-2016 Programme at 1.5 in the case of the efficiency ratio and 0.8 in the case of total shareholder return (TSR), and established the number of shares deliverable to the Company's senior management at 1,695 shares, worth €63 thousand.
+- (1) The member of management is also a member of the Board of Directors. - (2) This amount is recognised under "Other operating costs External services Other expenses" in the 2015 income statement (Note15). - (3) On 31 December 2014, the second three-year period of the 2011-2016 Programme expired.
+The Appointments and Remuneration Committee of BME, in its 29 April 2015 meeting, validated the coefficients applicable to the theoretical units convertible into shares assigned to each beneficiary of the second three-year period of the 2011-2016 Programme at 1.5 in the case of the efficiency ratio and 0.8 in the case of total shareholder return (TSR), and established the number of shares deliverable to the Company's senior management at 1,695 shares, worth €63 thousand.
 In June 2015, the Programme was settled through the net delivery, once the withholdings set forth in prevailing tax legislation had been applied, of 954 shares (Notes 4.13).

-Thousands of euros

-re-based payr of theoretical

-2014-2019

-2011-2016 Programme Program Programme

-First three- Second Third First

-Per Insurance year period three-year three-year three-year

-Salaries diems (2) Other items (4) premiums (4) period period period

-Board of Directors (1) - 155 - - - - - -

-Senior management (1)(3) 313 12 67 ı 2,100 2,211 2,196 2,496

-- (1) The member of management is also a member of the Board of Directors. - (2) This amount is recognised under "Other operating costs External services Other expenses" in the 2014 income statement (Note 15). - (3) Changes were made in 2014 to personnel considered senior management with respect to 2013. - (4) On 31 December 2013, the first three-year period of the 2011-2016 Programme expired.
-The Appointments and Remuneration Committee of Bolsas y Mercados Españoles, Sociedad Holding de Mercados y Sistemas Financieros, S.A., in its 25 March 2014 meeting, validated the coefficients applicable to the theoretical units convertible into shares assigned to each beneficiary of the first three-year period of the 2011-2016 Programme at 1.5 in the case of the efficiency ratio and 1 in the case of total shareholder return (TSR), and established the number of shares deliverable to the Company's senior management at 1,750 shares, worth €56 thousand.
-In May 2014, the Programme was settled through the net delivery, once the withholdings set forth in prevailing tax legislation had been applied, of 1,079 shares (Notes 4.13).

-At 31 December 2015 and 2014, the Company had not extended any loans or advances and had not assumed any guarantees or pension or life insurance obligations vis-à-vis current or former members of the Board of Directors or the Company's senior management other than those indicated above.
+At 31 December 2016 and 2015, the Company had not extended any loans or advances and had not assumed any guarantees or pension or life insurance obligations vis-à-vis current or former members of the Board of Directors or the Company's senior management other than those indicated above.